jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 tutorial.
 We shall perform sensitivity analysis changing mesh, solver and other parts of the cases.

 3. Setting up open channel flow cases ###
-Certain additional parameter is needed in open channel flow.
+Additional information is needed in open channel flow.
-First, because the interface between water and air is a free surface need to track this over time.
+Because the interface between water and air is a free surface, we need to track this over time.
-A new variable called alpha.water which denotes the
+A new variable (field) called alpha.water which denotes the XXX.
 We have
 $ 0 \le alpha.water \le 1.0$.
+The water surface is then considered where alpha = 0.5.

 ### Mesh and boundary and initial conditions - Preprocessing
 1. Mesh....blockMeshDict